storpool/storpool-openstack-integration/docs/configure.md

    `storpool_block` services) on the OpenStack controller node and on each of the hypervisor nodes.

-4. On the controller and all the hypervisor nodes, install the [`storpool`][py-storpool] and [`storpool-spopenstack`][py-spopenstack] Python packages:
+4. On the node that will run the `cinder-volume` service and all the hypervisor nodes that will run the `nova-compute` service, install the
+   [`storpool`][py-storpool] and
+   [`storpool-spopenstack`][py-spopenstack] Python packages: